renspringlea/ryba.ren/_posts/2025-05-17-tattoos-expensive.md

 Regarding the Mentawai people in Indonesia:

 > [...]
 [S]ome Mentawai people who wish to get tattooed cannot afford these expensive markings.
 For example, the cost of a full suite of tattoos in Buttui, which may take almost a lifetime to receive, is high by Mentawaian standards: 1 medium size pig; 1 durian tree; 4 sago palm trees; 1 coconut palm tree; and 1 chicken basket with several chicks!

+*Update 2025-06-02*

+Two more interesting tidbits.

+Shoham ([2015](https://link.springer.com/book/10.1007/978-3-319-15871-6)) writes about tattoo cultures among imprisoned people from the former Soviet Union:

+> While Russian criminals pay large amounts of money for their tattoos, a tattooist in a Russian prison will accept payment in cigarettes, food, or a few rubles.

+[Lynn et al 2018](https://link.springer.com/article/10.1007/s40806-018-0174-4) examine how tattoos are costly not in an economic sense, but in an evolutionary and biological sense:

+> Evolutionary theorists have posited two complementary hypotheses for the popularity of tattooing and piercing in the face of less dangerous options.
+The Bhuman canvas hypothesis^ suggests that tattooing and piercing may be hard-to-fake conscious or unconscious advertisements of fitness or affiliations.
+The Bupping the ante hypothesis^ proposes that tattooing and piercing are costly honest signals of good genes in that they injure the body to show how well it heals.